smashkoala/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image5]

 After the collection process, I had 6082 number of data points.
-I then preprocessed this data by
+I then preprocessed this data as follows:
 1) Cropped top 70 x 320 and bottom 25 x 320
 2) Converted the BGR format to YUB
 3) Applied gaussian blur
 4) Resized the image to 64 x 64

 I randomly shuffled the data set and put 20% of the data into a validation set.